StanislavHrusanov/Basic-Syntax-Conditional-Statements-and-Loops/README.md

 4. Foreign Languages

 Write a program, which prints the language, that a given country speaks.
-You can receive only the following combinations:
-•	English is spoken in England and USA;
+You can receive only the following combinations: ï¿½	English is spoken in England and USA;
-•	Spanish is spoken in Spain, Argentina, and Mexico;
+ï¿½	Spanish is spoken in Spain, Argentina, and Mexico;
-•	For the others, we should print "unknown";
+ï¿½	For the others, we should print "unknown";
 Input
 You will receive a single country name.
 Output